 Triple A Project was founded and is managed by Helen Storey, who has a long and successful record of working in the community with offenders and ex-offenders.
 Helen has first-hand experience in the field of autism, underpinned by accredited learning (University Of Cumbria).
-The project sits under the umbrella of CROPT, Cumbria Reducing Offending Partnership Trust, where Helen has worked since 2009.

 “When my Grandson received his diagnosis, I packed myself off to University of Cumbria to study autism so that I could better understand his world.
 During the ‘transition to adulthood’ sessions I began to ask the question – “Are people with autism getting into trouble because of their autism …?”.